All about Second Breakfast

 Second Breakfast is very casual, but we are fully committed to maintaining a friendly and helpful environment in our kin and around our server.
 This is not an all-hobbit kin, but we take the hobbit outlook as our guiding principle.
 We love parties, a peaceful environment, and sharing a pie, a battle, or a laugh with our kinmates.
 We cherish the lore and value our friendships in the kin and the community.

 Music has been important to this kinship since the beginning, from the jams at Elevenses to the bands that perform at Weatherstock.
 We hold several music events for the server every week and our two kin bands hold weekly concerts.
-Many Breakfasters are leaders or members in other bands that play around the game.
+Many Breakfasters are leaders or members in other bands that play here and on other servers.
 We welcome non-members to join our bands and participate in all of our server events.
 Second Breakfast founded Shirefest in 2014, Winterfest in 2015, and continues to hold smaller music festivals like Cerin Amroth Day and the Party in the Park throughout the year.

 This is a roleplay friendly kinship.
 Nobody is required to engage in RP, but we ask that everyone respect the many who do by choosing lore-appropriate names, using double parentheses when talking out of character at an RP event, and never mocking those who participate.
 Both in character and out of character talk are accepted in our kin chat.
 We hold several light RP events for the server and a few medium RP events for the kin.